 How to Calculate Correlation in Excel

 In Microsoft Excel, you can calculate the correlation coefficient using the CORREL function.
-This article will show you how to calculate the correlation coefficient in Excel and how to interpret the results.
+I will show you how to calculate the correlation coefficient in Excel and how to interpret the results.

 To calculate the correlation coefficient, you will need two columns of data that are related to each other.
-For example, you could use the unit price and quantity of sold units to determine if there is any correlation between them.
+You could use the unit price and quantity of sold units to determine if there is any correlation between them.

 Correlation data